 This figure 4 shows the relative magnitude of the jitter components and how they vary within the volume.
 Each pair of ellipses in a given plane represents the extremes of the separate components of jitter.
 The distance along the vertical axis of an ellipse shows the jitter components along the vertical axis.
 Likewise, the horizontal distance shows the jitter component along the horizontal axis.
 Inner show the minimum values and the outer shows the maximum values.
-From this result, we can easily see that z-components are dominant.
+From the figure 4, result 1 shows that Z-components are dominant compared to X and Y axes.